We Tried It: The Naked Sports Bra

 You won't be nude if you're wearing a Naked Sports Bra, but according to the company that makes them, you might as well be.

-"The bra took a little effort to get over my head and I was concerned that I would tear the mesh straps," says Kristin Lehrer, Fox News Magazine's At Home editor.
+"The bra took a little effort to get over my head, and I was concerned that I would tear the mesh straps," said Kristin Lehrer, an editor at FOX News Magazine.

-"However," Kristin continued, "once on, it fit like a glove!
-It didn't get in the way of my exercises, either."
+"However, once on, it fit like a glove!" continued Kristin.
+"It didn't get in the way of my exercises, either."

 For me, the first time I wore my Naked Sports Bra was to a paddleboarding class.
 It was definitely secure and comfortable, but the straps felt so sheer on my shoulders that I was worried they would tear; I was honestly surprised that they didn't.
 Women in my paddleboarding class even asked about my sports bra, and seemed interested in buying one.